creed-braton/sudojo/frontend/README.md

    - Use custom hooks to handle all side effects

 4. **Testing**:
+   - Write tests colocated with the files they're testing
    - Test components in isolation with mock hooks
    - Test hooks with mock API services
    - Verify both component rendering and hook behavior independently